Skip to main content

 Consider what you want to automate:

-• What triggers the workflow? — An event, schedule, or manual action
+• What triggers the workflow? — An event, schedule, or manual button press

-• What should happen? — Tasks, emails, notifications, etc.
+• What should happen? — Tasks, emails, notifications, tags, etc.

 • Who is affected? — Which clients, prospects, or records